Xekhtyrl/Scop/README.md

 ## 🧩 Contributions

-Feel free to open issues or pull requests if you'd like to improve the renderer or add features!
+Feel free to open issues if you'd like to improve the renderer or add features!

 ---